-Nominal dollars are transformed into constant (or real) dollars by dividing the nominal dollars with the GGFCE deflator for the applicable financial year and multiplying by 100.
+Nominal dollars are transformed into real dollars by dividing the nominal dollars with the GGFCE deflator for the applicable financial year and multiplying by 100.
 The deflator used may vary according to the most current year for which the particular financial data are available.
-For example, if the most current year for the data is 2012-13 then the data are deflated using the deflator series for 2012-13 = 100.
-If the most current year is 2013-14 then the data are deflated using the deflator series for 2012-13 = 100.
-If the most current year is 2013-14 then the data are deflated using the deflator series for 2013-14 = 100.
-Table 2.2 shows how the GGFCE deflator for 2013-14 = 100 is applied.
+For example, if the most current year for the data is 2013-14 then the data are deflated using the deflator series for 2013-14 = 100.
+If the most current year is 2014-15 then the data are deflated using the deflator series for 2014-15 = 100.
+Table 2.2 shows how the GGFCE deflator for 2014-15 = 100 is applied.